What Grades Do Colleges Look At?

 • Foreign Language

-Your core course results are grades that colleges look at: you can count on it.
 But in what grade do colleges look at your grades?
 The answer varies.
 We’ll break down each year below.

 Freshman Year

-While they don’t prioritize them over your junior and senior grades, some colleges look at your freshman year grades.
+While they don’t prioritize them over your junior and senior grades, some colleges look at your freshman-year grades.
 It’s not bad if you don’t do your best in your first year.
 Admissions officers understand that students need time to adjust to high school life and the workload that comes with it.

 The next three years are your chance to improve and work on your studying habits.
 Even if you received impressive first-year grades, don’t stop there.
 Continue earning excellent grades until you receive your acceptance letters.
 Your academic transcript tells your story of academic readiness for college, and your first year is your headstart.